flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 This has been tested with gfortran 4.8.2

 - \c FCOPTS The options for the fortran compiler
 - \c LIB_LIST The libraries to be called.
-Note this must include BLAS
+Note this must include BLAS and LAPACK

 To compile the source code, simply then type the command
 \code{.sh}